jultra/hw-bdd-cucumber/README.md

 **Submission**

-To submit your assignment, please submit a `.zip` compressed archive file containing just your `features` directory.
+To submit your assignment, please submit a `.zip` compressed archive file containing just your `features` directory in the Activity 9 Submission Bin in the VLE site.
 The command for doing this in a UNIX environment, from your app's root directory, is:

 ```sh